South Leicestershire College: City Campus

 South Leicestershire College's business arm, Engage, ran many of its engineering courses from its City Campus, located on Freeman's Common, Leicester.

-Other locations

-The college also had a number of specialist and dedicated off-site venues, these included links with many other training venues, including; The Sharma Centre, The Peepul Centre, Soar Valley Music Centre, Leicester Islamic Academy, Studio 79 and many more.

-The college has a curriculum including the following subject areas: Accounting, Business Studies, Complementary Therapies, Computing, Construction, English for Speakers of Other Languages, Hair and Beauty, Health & Social Care, Humanities, Management and Professional programmes, Public Services, Retail, Skills for Life, Sport and Teacher Training.

 Academy of Sport

 The Academy of Sport was launched by South Leicestershire College to give opportunities to young people wanting to study and play professional sport at the same time.
 The college was partnered with some of the sporting clubs and players in the city and delivers several development centres with them.
 The Football Development Centre was run with Leicester City F.C. and is led by head coach, Matt Elliott.
 The Rugby Development Centre is run by coaches from the Leicester Tigers.
 The Boxing Development Centre is run with former boxer Barry McGuigan with its training sessions held in South Leicestershire College's Boxing gym, The Weigh In.
 The college also runs a Mixed Martial Arts Development Centre and a Basketball Development Centre ran by Leicester Riders.